Last updated: 18th May 2021

 We visit Fuerteventura for winter sun holidays usually in mid-November to chill out and relax.
 We always hire a car to explore the island’s best bits.
 Fuerteventura’s climate makes it an ideal all year round destination because temperatures don’t often fall below 21ºC making it similar to Florida, it’s nicknamed ‘The island of eternal spring’.
 The year round sunshine and loads of bargain flights from the UK makes it easy for thousands of Brits, like us escape the dreary British wintry weather.

 Fuerteventura is the second biggest of the Canary Islands (after Tenerife) and the closest of the Canaries to Africa.
 Fuerteventura means ‘Strong Winds’ because of its exposure to the constant North East trade winds throughout the year.
 Unlike neighbouring Gran Canaria it doesn’t have a tropical landscape, instead Fuerteventura is arid and desert like.
 You won’t see many trees or much vegetation, just the aloe vera cactus which thrive in the wild on the island.

 Fuerteventura is rich in sea life – turtles, sperm whales and dolphins are some of the most important marine animals here, in 2009 UNESCO declared Fuerteventura a Biosphere Reserve.

 The resort of Corralejo

-We stayed just outside of Corralejo at the Bahiazul Villas in a villa with a private heated pool, which was just lovely and very chic, the first time we’ve ever had our own pool staying in a hotel complex.
-We loved the design and Garth thought the pool looked like a David Hockney painting.
-We’d seen offers for this place come up on regularly on the internet so we finally managed to bag a really good one out of season.
+We always stay just outside of Corralejo at the Bahiazul Villas hotel complex in a villa with a private heated pool, which is just lovely and looks very chic.
+We love it here especially the design, Garth thinks it looks like a César Manrique designed villa or a David Hockney painting.
+We usually wait for offers to come up on the internet to bag a good rate out of season.